-Elk Island National Park
+Visit Elk Island National Park

 Get a Taste of Edmonton Restaurants

-Eat all of the Edmonton Pastries
+Eat All of the Edmonton Pastries

 - Hazeldean Bakery: Grab the apple fritters and sticky buns in the morning before they sell out.
 And they will!

-Experience one of Edmonton’s many festivals
+Experience one of Edmonton’s Many Festivals